The Tragically Short Life Of Stuart Sutcliffe, The ‘Fifth Beatle’ Who Died At The Age Of 21

 Michael Ochs Archive/Getty ImagesStuart Sutcliffe, left, playing bass in Liverpool with The Beatles in 1960.

-And it was Sutcliffe, along with Lennon, who reportedly came up with the name “The Beatles,” a reference both to Buddy Holly’s band, the Crickets, and to the Beat Generation.
+And it was Sutcliffe, along with Lennon, who came up with the name “The Beatles,” a reference both to Buddy Holly’s band, the Crickets, and to the Beat Generation.

-Shining As The Fashionable And Enigmatic Beatle
+Sutcliffe Wins Over Fans As The “Cool,” Fashionable Beatle

 The Beatles